CREW-Brussels/CREWAnimationUtilities/README.md

 # CREWAnimationUtilities

-This UnrealEngine plugin contains utilities used by Crew to solve common problems when dealing with real-time VR performances.
+This UnrealEngine plugin contains utilities used by CREW to solve common problems when dealing with real-time VR performances.

 At this point it contains one animation node